 State laws are very important with estate planning, and Maryland is no exception.

-Maryland has estate and inheritance taxes that must be considered when drafting estate plans, and there is still a federal estate tax for the estates of wealthy individuals.
-These considerations often need to be balanced against Maryland income tax and federal step-up basis considerations.
+Maryland has estate and inheritance taxes that should be considered when drafting estate plans.
+There is also a federal estate tax on the estates of wealthy individuals.
+We often need to balance estate tax considerations against the Maryland income tax and federal step-up basis.

 Maryland does not recognize common-law spouses unless they became common law spouses in another state.
 Maryland also recognizes adopted and illegitimate children as having the same inheritance rights as children of marriages.